SergeyGermanov/Train4LifeApp/readme.md

+# Train4Life App

 Author: Sergey Germanov

 Year: 2020

 Front End: Semantic UI framework
-Back End: Node.JS
+Back End: Node.JS + Vanila JavaScript + ejs + express
-Vanila JavaScript

 This is a Node.JS App that can help you to follow your routing daily WORK OUT in GYM.